gesslar/mud-feeds-to-discord/README.md

 If there are any errors, the application will schedule a retry after `RETRY_TIMEOUT` seconds.

+Once a file has been successfully processed and posted, the file will be removed.

 ## Setup

 Create a `.env` file to house the following variables